volkanleo/githook-maven-plugin/README.md

 </build>
 ```
 Configure Hooks: Define your hooks in the plugin configuration's <hooks> and <resourceHooks> sections.
 Inline hooks have predefined scripts, while resource hooks link to external script files.
+#### NOTE: If you define it this way, the default version control script will be added to the specified hook.
 ```
 <hooks>
   <hook-name/>